Disable Game Mode on Windows using Intune

 To do this, we will create two registry entries, AllowAutoGameMode and AutoGameModeEnabled, under HKEY_CURRENT_USER\SOFTWARE\Microsoft\GameBar.
 We’ll achieve this by deploying a PowerShell script to end-user devices using Win32 app deployment through Intune.

-Step 1 – Registry Keys to Disable Game Mode
+1. Registry Keys to Disable Game Mode

 To disable Game Mode on Windows 10 or 11 using Intune, ensure that both AllowAutoGameMode and AutoGameModeEnabled are of type REG_DWORD, and their values are set to 0.

-Step 2 – Create a Powershell script
+2. Create a PowerShell script

-1. Create a Powershell script Gamemode_O.ps1 and add the code as given below.
+1. Create a PowerShell script Gamemode_O.ps1 and add the code as given below.

 2. Place the PowerShell script in a dedicated folder.
 For example: C:\GameOff_O.
 Ensure no other files or folders are inside the C:\GameOff_O directory, apart from the Gamemode_O.ps1 file.